PBI Masters Program

 13. Be prepared to defend your work.

-Analyze and evaluate every course (18 courses) in your program with one paragraph of what you liked and/or disliked and how it helped or could help you further your ministry.
+Analyze and evaluate every course (19 courses…if no thesis) in your program with one paragraph of what you liked and/or disliked and how it helped or could help you further your ministry.

 Analyze and evaluate the curriculum as a whole and explain what courses you would add and what courses you would delete from this particular program, if any.
 Please, explain why.